 - Stiffness and muscle tightness

-Spondylolisthesis may occur in other areas of the spine such as the neck.
+Spondylolisthesis may occur in other areas such as the neck (cervical spine).
 Symptoms include:

-- Arm or shoulder pain tingle or weakness
+- Arm or shoulder pain, tingling or weakness

 - Upper back pain and muscle spasms